Jason Puncheon: Southampton

 He returned to the Saints after his unsuccessful loan spell at QPR, but on 21 January 2012, he publicly criticised executive chairman Nicola Cortese.
 However just days later, it was revealed that Puncheon had apologised to Cortese and would be available for selection in the first team.
 He then started the next two matches: a 1–1 draw in the FA Cup at Millwall and a 1–1 draw in the Championship against Cardiff City.

 He scored his first goal of the 2012–13 season with a 30-yard volley in a League Cup win at Stevenage.
 He scored his first Premier League goal for Southampton in a 4–1 home victory against Aston Villa.
 His second came when Southampton won 3–1 away to QPR.
 He scored his third Premier League goal in the 61st minute against Reading to secure Southampton a vital 1–0 victory and move them out of the relegation zone.
 His fourth was scored to give Southampton a 2–2 draw away to the then-champions of Europe, Chelsea.
 On 9 February 2013, he scored his fifth in Southampton's 3–1 home win against 2011–12 champions Manchester City.
+He also made headlines in January 2013 when during a match against Everton, he appeared to have left the field for a brief moment, and on his return fans began chants implying he had a toilet break.

 On 1 March 2013, Puncheon signed a new contract with Southampton, expiring in 2016.